keidrun/coinietrade-docs/docs/README.md

 # Introduction

+> Notice: This service has been out of service since 2021.
+It will be end of service life before long.

 This is the site to monitor and trade Bitcoins, especially for 'Arbitrage'.
 Watch the following slide to understand the concept, idea and architecture.